 In which we interrogate the designation of certain foods as ineligible for cultural consumption.

-- Fessler and Navarrete, “Meat is Good to Taboo: Dietary Proscriptions as a Product of the Interaction of Psychological Mechanisms and Social Processes,” Journal of Cognition and Culture 3/1 (2003)): 1-40.
+- Fessler, Daniel M. T. and Carlos David Navarrete.
+“Meat is Good to Taboo: Dietary Proscriptions as a Product of the Interaction of Psychological Mechanisms and Social Processes,” Journal of Cognition and Culture 3/1 (2003).
+Pages 1-40.

 Week 4: Abundance and Scarcity